InterstellarJS/PlanetTech/README.md

 ## Build From Source
-If you would like to work on this, the first thing you need to do is install it locally.
+If you would like to work on this, here is a example of how to get it working in your react project.
+The first thing you need to do is install it locally.
 Copy the coi-serviceworker.js file from ./examples and paste it in the root directory where your index.html file is located, then link to it.
 Afterward, run the following commands.
 ```